revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-It is used to Provide AvroMapper and AvroReducer class for running the Mapreduce program in hadoop.
-Which helps Avro Serialization work .
+It is used to Provide AvroMapper and AvroReducer class for running the Mapreduce program in hadoop.Which helps Avro Serialization work .

 <details markdown="1"><summary> Explanation </summary>

-It is used to Provide AvroMapper and AvroReducer class for running the Mapreduce program in hadoop.
-Which helps Avro Serialization work.
+It is used to Provide AvroMapper and AvroReducer class for running the Mapreduce program in hadoop.Which helps Avro Serialization work.

 </details>